yu1003/profile/content/_index.md

 ## About Me
 #### Hi, I'm Yu Yamashita!
-I'm an undergraduate student at the [University of Tsukuba](https://www.tsukuba.ac.jp/en/), where I'm part of the [FusionCompLab](https://fusioncomplab.org/index.html).<br>
+I am currently doing a research internship at the [Max Planck Institute for Security and Privacy (MPI-SP)](https://www.mpi-sp.org/), where I am advised by [Asia J. Biega](https://asiabiega.github.io/).
-I'm a doing research internship at Max Planck Institute from April 2023!
+Before MPI-SP, I received a Bachelor of Arts in Library and Information Science from the University of Tsukuba in 2023.<br>
 {{< figure class="avatar" src="/profile-circle.png" >}}

 <!--